Ayesha Takia: Modelling career and debut (2000–2005)

 In 2005, Takia starred in three films.
 Her first release of the year was writer-director Imtiaz Ali's romantic comedy Socha Na Tha.
 Besides being Imtiaz Ali's first film as a director, Socha Na Tha also marked Abhay Deol's acting debut.
 Upon release it received positive reviews from critics.
 Patcy N for Rediff.com wrote, "Ayesha Takia is a sweet, energetic actress, but her role does not require too much acting skill".
 Jaspreet Pandohar for the BBC mentioned, "Dashing newcomers look great together on screen and give sweet, fun performances as a young couple who love making things complicated.
 Ali’s writing and directing also keep the story interesting and enjoyable".
 However, the movie underperformed at the box-office, with total earnings of ₹3.43 crore across India.
 Takia next co-starred David Dhawan's multi-starrer comedy Shaadi No. 1, opposite Fardeen Khan.
 The film which illustrates the story of three couples featured an ensemble cast (Sanjay Dutt, Fardeen Khan, Zayed Khan, Sharman Joshi, Esha Deol, and Soha Ali Khan).
 The film received a mixed response from critics, and did not perform well at the box office.
 Made on a budget of ₹5 crore, it earned around ₹12 crore worldwide.
 She then appeared in Sujoy Ghosh's comedy-drama Home Delivery, which was also her last release of 2004.
-The film received negative reviews, with criticism aimed at the unoriginal plot and humor, and underperformed at the box office.
+The film received negative reviews, with criticism aimed at the unoriginal plot and humour, and underperformed at the box office.
 Nonetheless, Takia was praised for her role.
 India Today noted that Takia's role was one of the key attractions of the film.